Jkrish1011/MiMC5Sponge-Implementation/Readme.md

-# MiMC hashing implemented in circom
+# MiMC5Sponge hashing function implemented in circom

 MiMC5Sponge is a block cipher and hash function family designed specifically for SNARK applications.